North Berwick's Golfing Pioneers|

 Hugh Wilson and his committee.
 In 1913 George Sayers was appointed head pro when Merion became the first club in America to have

-Gullane from North Berwick.
+by Harry Gullane from North Berwick.
 In 1903 Robert set a new professional course record at Merion with a score of 78.
-Robert moved to Camden C.C,
+Robert moved

-In August 1900 Robert Thomson travelled north to Oconomowoc Golf Club in Illinous to support Willie Anderson, the local professional who was
+In August 1900 Bob Thomson travelled north to Oconomowoc Golf Club in Illinous to support Willie Anderson, the local professional who

-hosting a 36-hole tournament.
-Willie Auchterlonie of Glen View Golf Club won first prize, Willie Anderson and Alex Smith tied for second
+was hosting a 36-hole tournament.
+Willie Auchterlonie of Glen View Golf Club won first prize, Willie Anderson and Alex Smith tied for

-place and divided second and third money.
-Also in the field was Robert Bolton (Rockford) from North Berwick who Bob Thomson had not seen for
+second place and divided second and third money.
+Also in the field was Robert Bolton (Rockford) from North Berwick who Bob Thomson had

 James and Robert returned to Scotland together in 1911 to attend their father's funeral.
-He was buried beisde their mother Elizabeth Marr in the
+He was buried beside their mother Elizabeth

 ROBERT THOMSON (1875-1954)